-This is to give this some contect and to explore why we take the approach we do when creating environments where people feel safe and included and the challenges we face with this.
-We also explore what protected characteristics are and why they exist and how do our values affect how we challenge prejudice.
+This blog will hopefully give some context to this very serious issue and to explore why we take the approach we do when creating environments where people feel safe and included.
+It will also explore what protected characteristics are, why they exist, and how do our values affect how we challenge prejudice.

 Probably the best place to start would be with prejudice – to ‘pre-judge’

 1. An unfavourable opinion or feeling formed beforehand or without knowledge, thought, or reason.

 2. Any preconceived opinion or feeling, either favourable or unfavourable.